TETRA-EPOC/benthic-video-toolbox/README.md

   - Conversion of a Biigle video annotation file to YOLO formatted files in order to buid the annotated images database
   - Adding GPS coordinates (latitude and longitude) to Biigle's video annotation file

+# Installation

+Clone this repository to your local environment, create a python virtual environment and activate it:
+  `python -m venv .bvt`
+  `source .bvt/bin/activate`
+Or, on windows:
+  `python -m venv .bvt`
+  `.\.bvt\Scripts\activate`

+Then all dependencies with `requirements.txt` file:
+  `pip install -r requirements.txt`

+Warning: some library versions may cause code issues or conflicts.
+To avoid that use versions listed in requirements file, however if you have to install newer versions, note that you need:
+- numpy<=1.26.4

+# Bundle exe application with pyinstaller

+On windows, go to your repo folder and run:
+  `pyinstaller -w -F --path ".bvt\Lib\site-packages" --icon "assets\icon2.ico" --add-data=".bvt\Lib\site-packages\tkinterDnD":. .\BenthicVideoToolbox.py`

+On linux:
+  `pyinstaller -w -F --add-data=".env/lib/python3.8/site-packages/tkinterDnD/linux":.
+BenthicVideoToolbox.py`